ahmedius2/DeepPicar-v3-awsdeepracer/README.md

     updating: out-key.csv (deflated 81%)
     updating: out-video.avi (deflated 3%)

-Move the dataset to your PC.

-    $ python3 -m http.server

 On your PC, use your browser to download the dataset file by entering `https://<ip_addr_of_your_pi>:8000/Dataset.zip`